Dev-Sherlock/XYZ_Company/README.md

 ## Important:

-This project will not work without .env file, so download this file and put it into project folder.
+This project will not work without .env file, so download the environment file and put it into project folder.